ash-project/ash/documentation/tutorials/get-started.md

 Let's start by creating our first resource along with our first domain.
 We will create the following files:

-- The domain [Helpdesk.Support] - `lib/helpdesk/support.ex`
+- The domain `Helpdesk.Support`, in `lib/helpdesk/support.ex`
-- Our Ticket resource [Helpdesk.Support.Ticket] - `lib/helpdesk/support/ticket.ex`.
+- Our Ticket resource `Helpdesk.Support.Ticket`, in `lib/helpdesk/support/ticket.ex`.

 To create the required folders and files, you can use the following command in your terminal: